MozillaItalia/Mozilla-Italia-l10n-guide/CONTRIBUTING.md

 ## How to contribute on GitHub
 - **Become a collaborator**
-<br>If you choose to contribute through GitHub, the first step is to mention in your presentation email your git name (for example @kitsunenosarat) so that we can add you to the collaborators of the repository.
+<br>If you choose to contribute through GitHub, the first step is to mention your git name (for example @kitsunenosarat) so that we can add you to the collaborators of the repository.

 - **Check issues**
 <br>Then we suggest to take a look at the open [issues](https://github.com/kitsunenosaraT/Mozilla-Italia-l10n-guide/issues).<br>